Who runs the Boonah Soccer Club?

 We ask that you assist with various tasks throughout the season, this contribution is important to support the Club to ensure that all children enjoy their football safely, learn the game and benefit from playing a team sport.

-BSC Committee meetings are held monthly – on the 2nd Thursday of the month at 6.30pm at the Boonah Sports Complex.
+BSC Committee meetings are held monthly – currently on the 2nd Tuesday of the month at 6.30pm at the Boonah Sports Complex.
 As a player or parent/caregiver of a player, you are a member of the club and are welcome to attend (parent/caregiver must sign membership application form at sign-on).
 We would love to hear your ideas and feedback!

 Can I register online?